Skip to content

 Flow export/import functionality is planned for a future release.

-Tips and Best Practices
+Tips and best practices

 Priority Order for Creating Flows

-Start with your most critical features:
+Start with your most used features:

 1. User authentication - Login/logout flows